“How can companies help change people’s behaviour to benefit society?”

 Social change is defined as the changes people make to their behaviour that, when taken collectively, benefit society.
-Examples of social change range from the simple: more people voting, recycling or donating to charity; to the complex: reduced domestic violence, lower student drop-out rates and increased entrepreneurship and social inclusion of the poor.
+Examples of social change range from the simple—increased numbers of people voting, recycling or donating to charity—to the complex: reduced domestic violence, lower student drop-out rates, increased entrepreneurship or social inclusion of the poor.

-The groups that organizations target for social change include any collection of three or more people connected by factors such as profession, location, income level or buying habits.
-Examples of groups include: farmers, homeowners, students, building residents, members of a village, pregnant teens.
+The groups targeted for social change include any collection of three or more people connected by factors that include profession, location, income level or buying habits.
+Examples of groups include farmers, homeowners, students, building residents, members of a village, pregnant teenagers.